Parents play a pivotal role in encouraging and supporting their child’s participation, success and fun when playing sport.

 Therefore, it’s essential that sports clubs communicate regularly with parents so that both coach and parent work towards the same goals.

-To raise awareness of this, from 2 to 8 October 2017 we again marked Parents in Sport Week, which focussed on the role of the sporting parent in helping young people reach their full potential.
+To raise awareness of this, every October we mark Parents in Sport Week, which focuses on the role of the sporting parent in helping young people reach their full potential.